nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 While there is no list of development dependecies that the team recommends, we do find that it is helpful to agree on the same list across a team of develoeprs.
 This is especially important for linting and testing libraries.
 Having a similar set can help with ramp up time if a developer moves teams.

-#### Peer Dependecies

-//TODO: need more info here
-// bad practice to include peer deps unless as a dev dep?

 #### Dependencies

 For the teams guidance on choosing dependencies, check out the [Choosing and vetting dependencies](./dependecies).